wp-plugins/ip-blacklist-cloud/readme.txt

 == Upgrade Notice ==

-= 1.7 =
+= 1.8 =
-* Cloud Account (Premium) function has been disabled due to problems in connecting with our server.
-* Import / Export option added in Settings page.
-* Ajax blacklist function for IP and Username added on Comments page.
-Page will not refresh anymore.
-* Sorting option added on IP Blacklist and Username Blacklist page.
-You can now check Blacklisted IP or Usernames visits after they are blocked.
+* Reduced server connection time.
-* Fixed Auto posting of comments to our server for spam check.
+* Disabled auto submission of Comments for spam check.
+You must "Calculate" it manually from now.